watersalesman/BeastQuest/build.md

 Tests can be built by setting the CMake option `BeastQuest_BUILD_TESTS` to `ON` either on the command line or in your `CMakeLists.txt`.

+If you wish to use a local [httpbin server](https://httpbin.org/) for tests, you can define the `BeastQuest_LOCAL_HTTPBIN` CMake variable.
+Note that SSL tests will not be run in this case.

 ## Example Project

 You can find an example project [here](https://github.com/watersalesman/BeastQuest-example)